linhhv-1996/NewUI/content/english/blog/9-inspiring-youtube-micro-saas-success-stories/index.md

 {{< image src="images/blog/9-inspiring-youtube-micro-saas-success-stories/3.webp" alt="alter-text" height="" width="1920px" class="img-fluid mb-3" caption="" webp="true" position="float-left" >}}

 Our next micro sass example is founded by Will Hankinson and it's called [Intro Maker](https://intromaker.com/) and it does a self reported $3,600 a month in recurring revenue.
 Revenue and the product intro Maker is the easiest way to make a YouTube video intro so you can customize your video in seconds without downloading any software.
-It's going to give you tons of different templates you can build off of so you can create a really professional intro for your YouTube channel in just a few clicks here.
+It's going to give you tons of different templates you can build off of so you can create a really professional intro for your YouTube channel in just a few clicks.

 It looks like they have intros for just about every niche from gaming technology to travel and outdoor channels.